Additivity of derived limits in the Cohen model: Propagating Trivializations for Injective Systems

 Our main lemma for this section is the following.
 We note that, from what we have proven above about injective systems, the proof follows mutatis mutandis from the proof of \cite[Lemma 4.2]{SVHDLwLC}; we repeat the argument for completeness.
+Note that the last condition ensures that $A$ is large enough that Lemma \ref{propagate} is not trivially false.